 What is Crabgrass?

-Crabgrass is a common grassy weed in Canada.
+Crabgrass is a common grassy weed.
+Using a crabgrass killer in Canada can help reduce its spread over time.
 Crabgrass primarily spreads by seed, so the ultimate goal in management of crabgrass is seed control.
 By reducing the viable seed supply, it will decrease the ability of the seeds to establish themselves year after year after year.
 It is also important to note that crabgrass cannot be eliminated in one season, and requires the establishment of a healthy, thick turf grass to outcompete the weed.

 Traits Of Crabgrass: